princeton-nlp/LESS/README.md

 Ideally, you would aim to create a datastore that encompasses a gradient of all the checkpoints and training data from which you wish to choose.

-### Selecting data for a task
+### Step 3: Selecting data for a task
 To select data for a particular downstream task, it's necessary to first prepare data specific to that task, using the same instruction-tuning prompt format as was employed during training.
 We have set up data loading modules for three evaluation datasets featured in our work: BBH, TydiQA, and MMLU.
 If you're interested in data selection for additional tasks, you can expand the [`less/data_selection/get_validation_dataset.py`](less/data_selection/get_validation_dataset.py) script to accommodate those tasks.
 Similar to obtaining gradients for training data, run the following script.
-The primary difference is that this process will yield vanilla gradients for the validation data, following the formulation of the influence function.
+The primary difference is that this process will yield SGD gradients for the validation data, following the formulation of the influence estimation.

 ```bash